WAN, TSUNG-LUN ALAN

 Picture

-In addition to Taiwan Mandarin, I also worked on other languages such as Korean, Kinmenese Hokkien and Colloquial Singapore English.
+In addition to Taiwan Mandarin, I have also worked on Korean, Kinmenese Hokkien and Colloquial Singapore English.

 Before pursuing a PhD, I was an instructor of Linguistic Analysis, promoting linguistic education at high school level.